Ati1707/DazContentInstaller/README.md

 ## Usage

 You can either get the prebuild [Release](https://github.com/Ati1707/DazContentInstaller/releases)
-Or clone the repo and install the requirements to run it with python
+Or clone the repo and install the requirements to run the main file with python

 **USE A SEPARATE LIBRARY FOLDER BECAUSE THIS TOOL IS NOT STABLE YET!!!!**